Learn how to start a blog using the world’s favorite content management system, WordPress.

 - Do the keyword research – look for informational and transactional search terms and use these to inform the web pages you develop.

 - Develop content that answers the questions they have about your product.
-Content can be in many forms from the written word, to video, infographics, presentations and webinars.
+Content can be in many forms from the written word, to charts and graphs, video, infographics, presentations and webinars.

 - Blog lots.
-I really can't think of any business that wouldn't benefit from more well considered and highly targeted blog content.
-You don't have to call it blogging, but you should be regularly publishing content which talks to the wants, needs and questions your market has.
+I really can’t think of any business that wouldn’t benefit from more well considered and highly targeted blog content.
+You don’t have to call it blogging if that term doesn’t seem right for your industry, but you should be regularly publishing content which talks to the wants, needs and questions your market has.

 - Search advertising.
 At no other moment in time do people signal a more specific intent that when they submit a search query on Google or Bing.
 Bidding to have your ad show up at that moment can be a very effective way to drive qualified traffic to your blog site.
-My favorite learning resources for SEM are PPC Hero and Clix Marketing and the official Google Adwords Blog.
+My favorite learning resources for Search Engine Marketing (SEM) are PPC Hero and Clix Marketing and the official Google Adwords Blog.

 - Facebook advertising.
 While search advertising targets intent (based on search queries), Facebook is the worlds most powerful demographic and interest based advertising platform.
 We recently published a four part guide to Facebook advertising, and you can also find a wealth of advanced FB ads information on John Loomer’s blog.

 - Search engine optimisation (SEO) is the art and science of creating and marketing content that ranks well in natural search results.
 There are two basic elements to this, Relevancy and Authority.
 In other words your content needs to be super relevant to a given search term and it needs to be authoritative in the eyes of Google, which in simple terms means it is widely linked and cited online.
-We've written about basic WordPress SEO and recently also covered SEO for images.
-For more information about SEO I recommend the Moz blog and this Advanced Guide to SEO.
+We’ve written about basic WordPress SEO and recently also covered SEO for images.
+For more information about SEO I recommend the Moz blog and the Backlinko blog.

 - Along with regular SEO it is also very important for local businesses (plumbers, dentists, lawyers, tradespeople) to understand how local search works.
 Those Google Map listings in particular are gold for local businesses and ranking well takes some effort.
 This Guide to Local SEO is a great primer on how local search works.